astravant/digitalgarden/_notes/daily-notes.md

 # January 14, 2022

 - It feels like a lot of the DAO space is just people who want to run ordinary businesses rediscovering by trial & error why corporations exist.
+- In practice, not all DAOs are decentralized or autonomous, so it is best to think of DAOs as internet-based organizations that are collectively owned and controlled by its members.

 > The most counterintuitive secret about startups is that it’s often easier to succeed with a hard startup than an easy one.